BeltraLaura/Universal-Code-13954-Master/DOCS/COMMUNICATION.md

 ## V. Archive of the Journey
 This code is a living organism.
 It has evolved through the study of convergent evolution, information theory, and the biological transdifferentiation of the immortal jellyfish.
 It remains a testament to the vision of **L.E.B.** to create a language of perfect balance.

+# Project: Universal Code 13954
+**Creator:** L.E.B.
+**Status:** Initial Framework Established

+---

+## 1. First Response Template
+*The following template is to be used for initial inquiries or contributions regarding the Universal Code 13954 project.*

+> "Thank you for your interest in **Universal Code 13954**.
+>
+> This project, created by **L.E.B.**, is a specialized framework designed to establish a unified logic and structural foundation for complex data systems.
+>
+> We are currently in the phase of documentation and initial framework setup.
+If you are looking to contribute or understand the core logic of the 13954 protocol, please refer to the `/DOCS` folder.
+>
+> Best regards,
+> The Universal Code 13954 Maintainers"

+---

+## 2. Archive: The Universal Code Journey
+**Summary of Evolution**

+* **Inception:** The project was conceived as a method to bridge complex data structures into a singular, "Universal" readable format identified by the **13954** designation.
+* **Authorship:** Formally credited to the creator **L.E.B.**
+* **Key Milestones:**
+    * Establishment of the GitHub repository: `BeltraLaura/Universal-Code-13954-Master`.
+    * Definition of communication protocols and standardized response templates.
+    * Initial documentation phase involving the archival of core principles.
+* **Objective:** To create a master-level code base that serves as a definitive reference point for its specific logic-class.

+---
+*Last Updated: 2026-02-07*